Lou Merloni

 Louis William Merloni (born April 6, 1971), nicknamed "Sweet Lou", is an American sportscaster who currently serves as the primary color analyst for the Boston Red Sox on the New England Sports Network (NESN).
 A former Major League Baseball player, Merloni played for his hometown Boston Red Sox from – and again for part of 2003.
 He also played for the San Diego Padres, Cleveland Indians, and Los Angeles Angels of Anaheim in MLB, as well as Nippon Professional Baseball's Yokohama BayStars.

 Amateur career

-A native of Framingham, Massachusetts, Merloni graduated from Providence College in 1993 and still holds several single-season and career records for the now-defunct Friars baseball team.
+A native of Framingham, Massachusetts, Merloni graduated from Providence College in 1993 and holds several single-season and career records for the now-defunct Friars baseball team.
 In 1991, Merloni played collegiate summer baseball for the Bourne Braves of the Cape Cod Baseball League (CCBL), and returned to the league in 1992 to play with the Cotuit Kettleers.
 He was inducted into the CCBL Hall of Fame in 2010.